parkinsons-toolkit/app-content/pages-content/managing-symptoms/tiredness.md

 ---

-## Causes

-- **Parkinson’s itself** can cause fatigue and sleepiness.
-Fatigue may appear early in the disease.
-- **Medication effects**: Some Parkinson’s drugs can cause sleepiness, especially as doses wear off.
-- **Other causes**: Stress, low mood, poor sleep, anemia, diabetes, thyroid problems.
-- **Sudden, extreme tiredness** may indicate another illness (e.g., infection).
+## What might be causing it?

+There are lots of possible causes.

+Parkinson’s itself can cause fatigue and sleepiness, and fatigue may be an early symptom.
+In addition, drugs used in Parkinson’s can cause sleepiness.
+Tiredness can also occur when the medication wears off.
+This is noticed before the next dose is due.

+Another common cause of fatigue or tiredness are stress or feeling low, which can impact on sleep.
+See our page on _Low Mood and Anxiety_.
+Sleep problems due to other causes can also impact on daytime tiredness.
+See the page on _Sleep disturbances_.

+Less common causes of fatigue include some medical problems such as anaemia, diabetes or thyroid problems.

+If you suddenly feel very tired or lacking in energy this may indicate that you are unwell from something else such as an infection.
+However, in this case you would probably have other symptoms too, e.g. fever.

 ---

-## When to Seek Professional Help
+## What should I do about it?
+There are many things you can try for yourself as below.
+But there are instances where you should seek professional help.

-See your **GP** if:
+See your GP if:

-- Constant tiredness > 4 weeks
-- Feeling unwell along with tiredness
+- You feel constantly tired for more than 4 weeks.
+- You are tired and feeling unwell.
-- Very bothered by tiredness
+- You are very bothered by your tiredness.
-- Loss of appetite or weight loss
+- You have also lost your appetite or lost some weight.

-See your **GP or Parkinson’s specialist team** if:
+You should see your GP or contact your Parkinson’s specialist team if:

-- Falling asleep during tasks
+- You have started falling asleep during tasks.
-- Symptoms appeared after starting a new Parkinson’s medication
+- Your symptoms have come on since starting a new Parkinson’s medication.

-**Safety note:** Avoid driving or other risky activities if experiencing daytime sleepiness.
+If you are falling asleep during tasks, it is important to consider your safety.
+You must not drive and should consider other scenarios (e.g. baths) where falling asleep unexpectedly could be dangerous.

 ---

-## Self-Management Strategies
+## What Can I Try for Myself?
+There are some simple strategies that may help.
+You may have tried some of these already.

 <div class="video-container">
 <iframe